The following guidelines clarify what types of words to avoid in academic writing, including in discussion board posts.

 Remember: Your reader should have to do as little work as possible to understand your writing.

-You’ll find that some words or phrases hold little meaning when you consider the potentially diverse backgrounds of your reading audience.
+You will find that some words or phrases hold little meaning when you consider the potentially diverse backgrounds of your reading audience.

 Metaphors are never precise; the strength of an academic document, meanwhile, is determined by its precision.